![E (Section 37 Direction) [2025] EWCA Civ 470.](https://www.42br.com/_files/article/853/1115-hazel-2.png)

 Publications

-Between 2013 and 2016 Hazel worked for a large South-East specialist mental health law firm initially as a paralegal and then as trainee solicitor.
-She represented clients detained under the Mental Health Act 1983 (as amended) and ‘nearest relatives’, at Hospital Managers and First-Tier Tribunal hearings, and at CPA/s117 meetings.
-She went on to gain Accreditation under the Law Society’s Mental Health Scheme, demonstrating a high level of competence in mental health law.
-Hazel welcomes instructions to represent patients detained under the Mental Health Act as well as nearest relatives in the County Courts.
+Between 2013 and 2016, Hazel worked for a specialist mental health law firm, representing clients detained under the Mental Health Act 1983 (as amended) and their “nearest relatives” at Hospital Managers and First-Tier Tribunal hearings.
+She gained accreditation under the Law Society’s Mental Health Scheme, demonstrating her high level of competence in mental health law.
+Hazel welcomes instructions to represent patients detained under the Mental Health Act and their nearest relatives in County Courts.

-Hazel is authorised to accept instructions direct from members of the public.
-She encourages clients who are considering this route to contact Chambers and discuss their problem.
+Hazel is authorised to accept instructions directly from members of the public.
+She encourages clients considering this route to contact Chambers to discuss their legal issues.
+In suitable cases, Hazel provides client conferences, written advice, and court representation.

 Join Hazel Samuriwo and Ann Osborne for an update on recent developments in case law and guidance relevant to children in public family law.